 Katya, “Will do her good to do some of it.
 I have changed my mind, you should go with her.
 Do not do anything stupid, is not that important.
 I want to test her, but I do not want her hurt for no reason, just to snoop on drug dealers.
 She can watch the deals, you can watch the rest.”

 Ellen, “Good, I feel better.
-Gotta say, she was pumped about doing it, maybe she wants to prove herself.”
+Gotta say, she was pumped about it, she wants to prove herself.”

 Katya, “She can still do that with you along.
 Obviously go armed, Mani too.”